Enrolling and starting your child

 - your child's doctor's name and contact information.

-When you have enrolled your child, the ECE service or kōhanga reo will send your child's information to the Ministry of Education.
+When you have enrolled your child, the early learning service or kōhanga reo will send your child's information to the Ministry of Education.
 The Ministry will then assign your child a National Student Number (NSN).
-Find out more about the National Student Number.
-[DOCX, 18 KB]

-It will depend on your ECE service or kōhanga reo, and what they provide.
+It will depend on your early learning service or kōhanga reo, and what they provide.
 Ask them for a list of what to bring.
 It might include things like:

 - a drink bottle